My Ideal LiteSpeed Cache Settings for WordPress Websites

 Guest Optimization = ON

-In addition to the Guest Mode above, this setting will enable maximum optimization for guest visitors.
+This setting will enable maximum optimization for guest visitors in addition to the Guest Mode setting above.
 For example, page and image optimizations will be aggressive for first-time visitors.

 Warning About Guest Mode and Optimization